 Lisbon is a compact city and the best way to see it is on foot.
 However, it also has a comprehensive public transport network including trams, funiculars, buses and a metro which easily connects you to various parts of the city.

-Our Lisbon Itinerary // Our 3-day Lisbon itinerary puts everything in the right order, and allows you to walk between most of the top things to do in Lisbon.
+Our Lisbon Itinerary // Our 3-day Lisbon itinerary puts everything in the right order, and allows you to walk between most of the sights in the city.

 BEST TIME TO GO TO LISBON